dotnwat/beals-conjecture/README.md

 ## Naive Algorithm 1

 The following Python psuedo-code shows a basic example of how to iterate over the space.
-The `check` function below would evaluate the expression and check that the bases did not have a common prime factor.

     for a in range(1, max_base+1):
       for b in range(1, a+1):